CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 construction worker.
 He has an Android phone but doesn't really know how to use it.
 He has a bare minimum understanding of technology; he knows how to take a picture and open an app but that's about it.
 Carl wants to use Bridgefy to send pictures of his kids to his brother who lives a few miles away.
 Fortunately, there are enough users between him and his brother to bridge the gap between them via multiple hops of bluetooth.

+## Persona 2 - Tony: Introverted Student

+Tony is a really shy student who knows how to use his phone and is on social media.
+Tony wants to have party to become more popular, but he is afriad to invite his classmates face to face.
+So Tony uses the bluetooth sharing app at school to send invitations to everyone there who also has the app.
+The invitation includes pictures and a message with details about the party for everyone to see.
+Everyone gets the invitation and thinks that Tony is so cool for using bluetooth to invite them that they all come.
+Tony becomes popular and gains confidence.

+## Persona 3 - Peter: Picky Music Listener

+Peter is definitely not an expert with technology, but he knows his way around his phone.
+He chooses to buy his music off the internet rather than pay for subscription services.
+He gets a new android phone and will like to transfer his music library stored in a folder on his current android phone.
+He realized that using the Bridgefly app he can select all his old files and send them over to his new phone.

+## Persona 4 - Jennifer: An old-fashioned teacher who is too busy to stay on top of technology trends

+Jennifer is a 33 year old English high school teacher.
+She completed up through her bachelors in teaching and english while at Temple University in 2019.
+She knows very little about technology outside of laptop and word processor usage.
+She spends most of her time rigorously working on lesson plans and for her students and raising her new born child.
+She doesnt have time to keep up to date with the newest technology or communication trends.
+Jennifer's curiculum involve various handouts, worksheets, and quizes.She has never been one for accepting change in her line of work.
+However, with COVID-19 still prevalent, she needs a paperless, reliable, and quick way to get handouts to her students in class on demand.
+As much as she was opposed to integrating online solutions into her line of work, Jennifer uses her limited technology skills to share her material with her class.